 In addition, Robo-FTP supports HTTPS (HTTP over SSL).
 HTTPS is less common than FTPS and SFTP, but is gaining in popularity.

-Finally, Robo-FTP supports two types of file-level encryption and decryption with both integrated PGP (Pretty Good Privacy) and ZIP (with AES encryption).
+Finally, Robo-FTP supports three types of file-level encryption and decryption with integrated PGP (Pretty Good Privacy), ZIP (with AES encryption), and CMS encryption.
 These types of encryption can be used with any FTP or HTTP site.